Do You Enjoy What You Do?

 Lewis: You call teachers the “ultimate laborers of love.”
 And you also argue that the way that they are expected to love their job makes them dangerous, which is a theme that runs through the book.
 What is it about teachers that makes them dangerous?

 Jaffe: Teachers have done the best job of weaponizing the labor of love narrative.
 We’re talking a week and some odd days after we lost [former Chicago Teachers Union President] Karen Lewis.
-I’ve been thinking a lot about the first interview we did with her for the Belabored podcast, where she says, “Explain to me how the billionaires who don’t believe in public education, don’t send their own children to public schools—all of the sudden they care deeply about Black and brown children?”
+I’ve been thinking a lot about the first interview we did with her for the Belabored podcast, where she says, “Explain to me how the billionaires who don’t believe in public education, don’t send their own children to public schools—all of a sudden they care deeply about Black and brown children?”
 Teachers like Karen Lewis understood that it’s just not true that the Walton family and Eli Broad care more about kids on the South Side of Chicago than the teachers of Chicago do.
 And it’s even more ridiculous when [Mayor] Lori Lightfoot’s trying to force them all back into the classroom, saying “Oh, we care about the kids.”
 Okay, then why do you want them all to get coronavirus?
 Reopening schools is not caring for children or for anyone else, because this thing will never end if we keep reopening everything.

 Jaffe: She said, “I have one biological child at that school, and I have 588 adopted children at that school.”
 That kind of feeling was the thing that I really wanted to capture, her feeling of investment in it—that all of those kids are her kids.